The Web Development Silver Bullet: WordPress Security

-Everyone knows how easy it is to setup and run a Wordpress.
+Everyone knows how easy it is to setup and run a WordPress.
 It is all the rage in the business world for non-technical people who need a lot of functionality without spending a whole lot on budget.
-Wordpress is also wildly popular because there is a huge open source community developing plugins that extend functionality to 100,000 times over on the system itself.
+Developing an app can cost upwards of $100,000 so WordPress naturally makes a lot of sense for most small business.
+WordPress is also wildly popular because there is a huge open source community developing plugins that extend functionality to 100,000 times over on the system itself.
 This ecosystem has made it one of the most popular platforms to develop websites on in the past 10 years.
+There are some drawbacks and weaknesses like WordPress Security, Backups, and Plugins that make this ecosystem rife with problems.

 NO!
 This article isn’t meant to be all doom and gloom.
 There are 3 surefire ways to protect your wordpress from hackers and bad actors surfing the interwebs.